 Where is the best place to study medicine or dentistry?

-Every country and university is different – while admission to some countries is solely based on an entrance exam, in other countries admission is based on Skype interview.
+Every country and university is different – while admission to some countries is solely based on an entrance exam, in other countries admission is based on a Skype interview.
 The administrative process is usually straightforward, although some universities may ask you to complete degree recognition before sitting the exam.
 If you need any assistance, make sure to send us an email for a free consultation.
+Let’s take a look at country specifics and their medical universities.

 Medical studies in Slovakia

-Plenty of students from Germany, Greece, Italy, Spain or Portugal are coming to study medicine or dentistry in Slovakia.
+Plenty of students from Germany, Greece, Italy, Spain, Poland, Austria, and Portugal are coming to study medicine or dentistry in Slovakia.
 The main reasons are a reasonable balance between tuition fees, living costs, and excellent quality of education.
-International students form usually 35-50% of all medical students.
+International students form usually 35-50% of all medical students in each faculty of medicine.
 Studies in English in Slovakia are popular because admission is open up to August.

 Medical studies in the Czech Republic